Delsiwels/delsi.github.io/README.md

 _linkedin.com/in/delsi-sierra <br />
 substack.com/@delsi_

+>Built FinQL.ai — a live AI finance agent that connects to Xero to automate BAS review, payroll checks, and GST coding.
+Transitioning into AI product and automation roles.
-8+ years of experience in the following using Xero and Quickbooks across a wide range of industries and clients:
+>8+ years of experience in the following using Xero, Quickbooks, and MYOB across a wide range of industries and clients:
 - [✔]  Bookkeeping
 - [✔]  BAS and IAS preparation & lodgement
 - [✔]  AU Payroll
 - [✔]  TPAR
-Built FinQL.ai — a live AI finance agent that connects to Xero to automate BAS review, payroll checks, and GST coding.
-Transitioning into AI product and automation roles.

 ## Technical Skills